squarepupil/website-pages/src/pages/support-us.md

 ---

 There are a variety of ways you can support Arts & Ideas.
-Thank you to all our supporters, big and small - without the help of our generous community we would certainly not be the school we are today.
+Thank you to all our supporters, big and small.
+Without the help of our generous community we would certainly not be the school we are today.